 Ob.
-Disclaimer: I am not a trained theatre critic; I am, however, a regular theatre audience member.
+Disclaimer: I am not a trained theatre (or music) critic; I am, however, a regular theatre and music audience member.
 I’ve been attending live theatre and concerts in Los Angeles since 1972; I’ve been writing up my thoughts on theatre (and the shows I see) since 2004.
 I do not have theatre training (I’m a computer security specialist), but have learned a lot about theatre over my many years of attending theatre and talking to talented professionals.
 I pay for all my tickets unless otherwise noted.
 I am not compensated by anyone for doing these writeups in any way, shape, or form.
 I currently subscribe at Cabrillo Music Theatre (FB), the Hollywood Pantages (FB), Actors Co-op (FB), the Chromolume Theatre (FB) in the West Adams district, and a mini-subscription at the Valley Performing Arts Center (VPAC) (FB).
 Through my theatre attendance I have made friends with cast, crew, and producers, but I do strive to not let those relationships color my writing (with one exception: when writing up children’s production, I focus on the positive — one gains nothing except bad karma by raking a child over the coals).
 I believe in telling you about the shows I see to help you form your opinion; it is up to you to determine the weight you give my writeups.

-As always, I’m keeping my eyes open for interesting productions mentioned on sites such as Bitter-Lemons, Musicals in LA, @ This Stage, Footlights, as well as productions I see on Goldstar, LA Stage Tix, Plays411 or that are sent to me by publicists or the venues themselves.
+As always, I’m keeping my eyes open for interesting productions mentioned on sites such as Better-Lemons, Musicals in LA, @ This Stage, Footlights, as well as productions I see on Goldstar, LA Stage Tix, Plays411 or that are sent to me by publicists or the venues themselves.
 Note: Lastly, want to know how to attend lots of live stuff affordably?
 Take a look at my post on How to attend Live Theatre on a Budget.